HubTou/strings/STRINGS.3.md

 # STRINGS(3)

 ## NAME
-strings - return the strings of printable characters in files Python library
+strings - return the strings of printable characters in files

 ## SYNOPSIS
 **import strings**